yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 Evaluting the response quality is not a straight forward task and could be subjective.
 One popular way is to use a powerful LLM (e.g. GPT-4) to decide the response quality from different aspects.
 For example,
 * **Correctness**: Whether the generated answer matches that of the reference answer given the query (requires labels).
 Or whether the predicted answer is semantically similar to the reference answer.
 * **Faithfulness**: Evaluates if the answer is faithful to the retrieved contexts (in other words, whether if there's hallucination).
-* **Answer Relevance & Usefulness**: Whether the generated answer is relevant to the query and address the information need of the query.
+* **Relevance & Usefulness**: Whether the generated answer is relevant to the query and address the information need of the query.
 * **Instruction Following**: Whether additional instructions are followed.
 * **Alignment with Reference Answer**: If there are high quality reference answer, we can use it to compare the alignment of generated response and reference answer.

-We can leverage established relevance and ranking metrics to evaluating the **retrieval quality**, with LLM as query-document relevance labeler.
+We can leverage established relevance and ranking quality metrics to evaluating the **retrieval quality**.
+For example

-When we adopt RAG is a new domain, we might not have enough test data to evaluate how the system works.
+* One can use LLM as query-document relevance labeler, and compute precision and nDCG metrics.
+When we adopt RAG to a new domain, we might not have enough test data to evaluate how the system works.
 We can leverage LLM to generate synthetic (question, answer) pairs.
+* Diversity of retrieved results might also play an important role in tasks that require LLM to generate complete and comprehensive results.
+As typical ranking metrics does not penalize duplicate results, one might need to develop alternative diversity metrics.

-There are also efforts to automatic the RAG evaluation process, as shown in the following [{numref}`chapter_rag_fig_rag_rag_checker`] from **RAGChecker** {cite:p}`ru2024ragchecker`.
+There are also efforts to automate the RAG evaluation process, as shown in the following [{numref}`chapter_rag_fig_rag_rag_checker`] from **RAGChecker** {cite:p}`ru2024ragchecker`.

+The key idea is to separate the overall metrics into retriever metrics and generator metrics and to compute metrics at a fine-grained chunks or claim level.

+Ideally, a **perfect retriever** returns precisely all claims needed to generate the ground-truth answer.
+Therefore,
+* One can use **precision** to measure how many chunks are relevant (i.e., any ground-truth claim is in it) with respect to all retrieved chunks.
+* One can use **claim recall** to measure how many claims made in the ground-truth answer are covered by retrieved chunks.

+Given retrieved chunks (possibly mixing relevant and irrelevant information), a **perfect generator** would identify and include all ground-truth-relevant claims and ignore any that are not.
+Because the generator's results have dependency on retrieved chunks, we use the following metrics to capture different aspects of its performance.
+* Context utilization, which captures percentage of correct claims in the final output over the correct claims in the retrieved chunks.
+* Noise sensitivity, which is the percentage of incorrect claims arising from retrieved chunks over the total number of output claims.
+A generator with high noise tolerance is expected to have lower number of incorrect claims arsing from retrieved chunks.
+* Hallucination, which is the percentage of made-up, incorrect claims over the total number of output claims.
+The made-up claims here refers to claims not coming from retrieved chunks.
+* Self-knowledge, which is the percentage of correct claims not coming from retrieved chunks over the total number of output claims.
+This captures the ability to utilize its own knowledge.
+* Faithfulness, which is the percentage of claims coming from retrieved chunks over the total number of output claims.
+A perfectly failthful generator will have every output claims originated from retrieved chunks; In other words, its hallucination and self-knowledge metrics are zero.

 ```{figure} ../img/chapter_rag/rag_evaluation/rag_checker_demo.png
 ---